coehne/tradingApp/README.md

 # Trading App
-Final project for CS50x @Harvard
+This is my dinal project for CS50x course @Harvard University.

-Inspired by the C$50 Trading app (https://finance.cs50.net/)
+It is inspired by the C$50 Trading app (https://finance.cs50.net/) which was part of one assignment during the course.
+You can find the current main branch deployed at https://tradapp.uber.space

-Find the live version hosted on uberspace at https://tradapp.uber.space
+I wanted to take this as an opportunity to familiarize myself with Golang, several packages and the clean architecture approach by Robert C. Martin.

 ## Project Scope